Antimony51122/Data_Augmentation/README.md

 # 3D Approaches

-## Fire Particles Simulations
+## Firework Particles Simulations

 After the confirmation of applying OpenGL for the next stage of data augmentation works, in order to reinforce my C++ skill which I have just scratched the surface in Robotics module and accomplish a higher programming standard, on the other hand, prepare for learning the OpenGL package, I have followed another online tutorial of manipulating linear algebra functions to create a particle fire simulation program in C++.
-The brought me deeper interpretation in 3D linear space and the actualization via low-level SDL programming.
+The brought me deeper interpretation in 3D linear space and the actualisation via low-level SDL programming.

+The GIFs looking like randomly generated firework are actually following rigorous and precise functions that based on 3D linear transformations and time.

+- Definition of boundary conditions let enables the particles to bound back when colliding with the frame wall of the window.
+- The colour is a 4-dimension vector consists of RGB and opacity
+- The smoothing effect is created by applying instant gaussian blur of 3 x 3 kernel on particles.

 <table>
   	<tr>